Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

 \subsection{Column densities}

 Ionic column densities are related to the intensities of emission or absorption lines.
 For steady state planar shocks the column densities are functions of velocities.
-However, as we have discussed earlier, the expanding SN shock is not in steady state.
+However, as we have discussed earlier, the expanding SN shock is not in a steady state.

 Figure \ref{fig:cumu-col} shows the behaviour of example ions near the shock.
-We focus on \ion{N}{ii}, \ion{N}{iii} and \ion{N}{v} as our examples.
+We focus on \nii, \niii and \nv as our examples.
 Other ions with similar ionisation energies follow similar trends.
-For example, \ion{C}{ii}, \ion{O}{ii}, \ion{S}{ii} behave as \ion{N}{ii}.
-The ions like \ion{C}{iii} and \ion{O}{iii} follow \ion{N}{iii}, and ions like \ion{O}{vi} follow the \ion{N}{v} trends.
-In each panel, we show the temperature, $T$ (red solid line), the \ion{N}{ii} ion fraction, $\xnii$ (blue dashed line), and the \ion{N}{ii} cumulative column density, $\nnii$ (blue solid line).
+For example, \cii, \oii, \sii behave as \nii.
+The ions like \ciii and \oiii follow \niii, and ions like \ovi follow the \nv trends.
+In each panel, we show the temperature, $T$ (red solid line), the \nii ion fraction, $\xnii$ (blue dashed line), and the \nii cumulative column density, $\nnii$ (blue solid line).
 Similarly we show $\xniii$ (brown dashed), $\nniii$ (brown solid), $\xnv$ (green dashed), and $\nnv$ (green solid).
 The different rows show simulation results for our four model runs \cie, \nei, \nsrd~and \nsrdc.
 The columns are snapshots at various phases.
 The left most column, at $t \sim 20$ kyr, represents the Sedov-Taylor phase when the SN evolution is purely self-similar and the temperatures are high enough for the ions behind the shock front (not at the shock front though) to follow collisional equilibrium.
 Second, at $t \sim 40$ kyr, the shell is in the rapid cooling phase, cooling down to temperatures where non-equilibrium ionisation comes into play.
 Third, at $t \sim 80$ kyr, the shock is isothermal, but the radiation from the rapid cooling phase is still dominating the precursor ionisation.
 And fourth, at $t \sim 160$ kyr, the shock is still isothermal but the ionisation precursor has disappeared.
 As we discussed in section \ref{subsec:SN-phases}, the inclusion of different physical ingredients leads to earlier or later cooling and, therefore, slightly different shock radii as can be seen in the figure.